The-Meme-Machine/esp32_quadrotor/design_doc.md

 A generic, perfectly axi-symmetric frame was chosen for the ease of analyzing plant dynamics (inertia tensor particularly).

 ## Mistakes
-- Accessing the IMU over I2C consumes a little less than half of the control loop time (even at 1000kHz bus speed).
+- Accessing the IMU over I2C consumes a little less than half of the control loop time (even at 1000 kHz bus speed).
 SPI turned out to be the better choice.
 - Manufacturing a single 20mm x 20mm board would have simpified mounting and bus integration (Also would have enabled SPI communication with IMU).
 - A brushed motor is much easier to model than a brushless one + ESC.